Baystation12/Baystation12-Lore/Section 3.md

 A younger corporation, the simply named Falco Designs first came onto the radar in the early 2500s.
 Its founder Giuseppe Cecilio, at the time a minor Billionaire, purchased the entirety of the asteroid Ceres.
 Ceres had originally been a stepping stone for the exploration of Sol, though by the 26th century it had been long defunct, stripped of resources and populated by those whose grandparents' grandparents hadn't had the money to leave.
 Cecilio however, saw opportunity in those people.
 He paid the indigenous population to refit Ceres as a large manufacturing facility, and began producing luxury spacecraft.
 Cruise liners, yachts, and high class couriers filled a market for executive space travel that hadn't been largely exploited at that time.
 Capitalizing on the positive attention his company received for employing and uplifting a hereditary lower class, Cecilio made Falco into the name in luxury spacecraft.
 If you somehow find yourself a passenger aboard a spacecraft made by Falco, it's likely you've made it to a level of success most people will never even dream of.

+- **Sterling Manufactures**
+-
+A small company founded on the brink of 22nd century by a group of Commonwealth privateers, it focuses on the utmost of luxury goods, with specialty on manual production and only using technologies from 20th or 21st century.
+With a focus on perfection and quality through dinstinctive cratfsmanship, and goods ranging from fine liquours through cigars to furniture and cloths, prices are at the highest when dealing with this company, yet given its very limited production volume, it does not produce the revenue and numbers to go up the charts, regardless of high demand for its products.

 - **Major Bill's Transportation and Shipping**

 While hauling freight may not be the most romantic career in modern times, Major Bill's Shipping is partly responsible for the rapid growth of inter-colonial commerce.
 Employing a massive fleet of freighters, tankers, and haulers, Major Bill's operates in the majority of human space.
 While many TSCs employ their own shipping, corporations like Major Bill's connect the many colonies, unaffiliated habitats, and settlements across the known galaxy.
 Lately however, the expansion of trade into areas outside of SolGov has necessitated the hiring of security contractors to maintain the safety of trade vessels, and the integrity of their cargo.

+- **Focal Point Energestics**

+Created from a fusion of energy companies as well as electrical engineering companies, like General Electric, E.ON, RWE, Petronas, Škoda Works, and even most of EPPSA (European Power Plant Supplier Association), this company is considered a Megacorporation.
+This company focuses, as its composure suggests, on providing a unified solution for resources and engineering for a fully integrated power grid, even on a planetary scale.

+While it does not yet possess technologies like Gravitational Singularity reactor or Supermatter reactor (which to my knowledge is exclusive to NT), it finds no match in producing other devices and components of a proper working power grid, like underground shielded long-range transmission wiring, high-efficiency transformers (up to 99.8%), and superior gas turbines and TEGs.
+They are designers of PSU racks, and later the SMES.

+While usually the larger corporations devise their own power grid and manage their own planets/moons/stations, FPE is often consulted and hired when a less than usual approach needs to be taken, and their products are on high demand.

 ### Minor Corporations